 “There’s a reason I do leadership and identity work.
 Far too many people who’ve been through some sort of trauma, crisis or loss of confidence never totally recover.
 The life they end up living is less satisfying than it might have been.
 I don’t believe it’s fair that events outside of your control can hold you back for the rest of your life.
 My work aims to change that.”

-Through years of working with people to help them to improve their results – first in the corporate workplace, then outside it – a pattern appeared.
-It became clear that many people who struggle to fulfill their potential (or even to be happy with their achievements) have suffered some sort of setback in life.
-Whether that was a tough childhood, lack of support from family or partners, a hyper-critical boss, or a bad mistake in work or business – something had changed, and a pattern was set.
-A pattern of dissatisfaction, frustration, lack of confidence, failure, or willingness to settle for a life that does not make you happy.
-This does not have to be the case.
-You have options, and you have the power to make different choices.
+I’ve worked with people for a long time to improve their results and happiness levels – first in the corporate workplace, then outside it.
+I see many people struggling to reach their potential (or even to be happy with their achievements) due to some setback in life.
+Whether that was a tough childhood, lack of support from family or partners, a hyper-critical boss, or a bad mistake in work or business – something changed, and a pattern was set.
+A pattern of dissatisfaction, frustration, lack of confidence, failure, or willingness to settle for an unsatisfying life.
+This doesn’t have to be the case.
+You have options, and the power to make different choices.

 Leadership and Identity Training will teach you how to: